 Your neck has your strongest muscles (per cross-sectional area) in your body.
 Why? because it’s carrying and moving your head, which weighs 10-12 lb (a small adult bowling ball).
-It’s also hard at work supplying the nerves to your face, neck and arms, so it’s a vital piece of kit!
+No wonder we get neck pain!

 Here at ChiroPractical we feel like we talk about posture all the time: it’s SO important.
 Our bodies have evolved to stand up STRAIGHT.
 21st Century living, though, often means we curve our spine over a desk or in front of a PC or phone whilst texting.
 Sit up as tall as you can and ensure your desk, car and even your bed is set up just right for you.

 By the time you’re reading this following the prevention steps won’t help much until any subluxations (abnormal joint positioning) are dealt with.
-Although, you may find using an icepack (wrapped in a thin tea towel) for 15-20 minutes, three times a day will help.
+Although, you may find using an icepack (wrapped in a thin tea towel) for 10-15 minutes, three times a day will help.

 Around 68% of all Chiropractic visits include some neck treatment so why not call to book in and find out what Chiropractic can do for you, today.